Chris Quigley's Oracy Framework for EYFS to KS3

 Black Belt

-23 Teachable Practices
+23 Teachable Oracy Practices

-Access fully resourced, teachable practices for every belt level – including modelled debates, presentation tips, sentence stems, teachers guidebooks and more.
+Access fully resourced, teachable oracy practices for every belt level – including modelled debates, presentation tips, sentence stems, teachers guidebooks and more.

 The Stance